John Gremillion

-John Michael Gremillion (born 1967) is an American stage and voice actor who has worked for Funimation, Seraphim Digital/Sentai Filmworks, and Okratron 5000.
-He has provided voices for a number of English-language versions of Japanese anime series and video games; notable credits include Gentle Criminal from My Hero Academia, Dracule Mihawk from One Piece, Roland Chappelle from Food Wars, Arthur Randall from Black Butler, Go Mutsugi from Area 88, Yamato Hotsuin from Devil Survivor 2: The Animation, and Hakuoro from Utawarerumono.
+John Gremillion is an American stage and voice actor.
+He has provided voices for a number of English-language versions of Japanese anime series and video games; notable credits include Gentle Criminal from My Hero Academia, Dracule Mihawk from One Piece, Roland Chappelle from Food Wars, Arthur Randall from Black Butler, Go Mutsugi from Area 88, Yamato Hotsuin from Devil Survivor 2: The Animation, Nobuteru Irihata from Haikyū!!, Hakuoro from Utawarerumono, and Takeshi Hirokawa from Parasyte.

 He attended the University of Texas at Austin film school and studied drama at the Juilliard School.